zopefoundation/plone.z3cform/README.rst

 plone.z3cform
 =============

+**WARNING: This repository is outdated!
+Please use the fork on https://github.com/plone/plone.z3cform**

 plone.z3cform is a library that enables the use of `z3c.form`_ in Zope.
 It depends only on Zope and z3c.form.